 The lockers do NOT automatically lock when shut, which caught us out a few times while driving, as our current motorhome click shut without having to press the button.
 A minor thing, and one I got used to by the end of the weekend.

 There's one decent-sized locker, which can be reached from outside.
 This is the one under the left bench seat as you look at the cab.
 However, this is the only place to store bedding, so it takes up most of the locker space.

 There are two cup holders up front (VERY important) and plenty of space to charge devices.

 We also attached an inverter to the battery to charge my laptop whilst driving.
 This worked great.
-The battery is under the middle floor and has a handy compartment above it for extra storage.
+The motorhome leisure battery is under the middle floor in this van and has a handy compartment above it for extra storage.

 Two of the spotlights had USB fittings, which was handy to have in the back.
 They ran off the battery when the engine was switched off- perfect to charge phones or iPads overnight.